About user tours

 Available tours are:

 - Gradebook Grader report - new in 4.3

 - Block drawer

 - Course index

 - As an administrator, access 'User tours' from Site administration, Appearance.

 - Here you see any existing user tours and have the option to create a new tour, import a tour or browse user tours on MoodleNet.

 - For each of your existing tours, you can click either directly on its name or on its View action icon to view its current listed steps

 - Each tour can be individually enabled or disabled as required in its settings page.

-- A 'Duplicate' icon allows you to copy a tour to adapt it (new in 3.8).
+- A 'Duplicate' icon allows you to copy a tour to adapt it.